Rekapost/FHIR-Google-Cloud-API/README.md

 Navigate to the reports/ folder where your Extent Report (TestReport....html) is stored.
 Click on the file and Download it.
 Open it in a browser.

+## Contact

+You can connect with me on [LinkedIn] https://www.linkedin.com/in/reka-srimurugan-040296252/